Neighbours 30th Anniversary: Hype and anticipation

 In the lead-up to the airing of episode 7073, Now To Love plugged, "As the saying goes, everybody needs good neighbours.
 And we are all in good company as the stars of iconic Australian drama series Neighbours return to celebrate the show turning 30!"
 They, along with Honey, commemorated the serial with lists of the Hollywood actors who made their debut on Neighbours.
 Clem Bastow from The Guardian featured an article on the successes of Neighbours to celebrate its 30th anniversary.
-Bastow stated that Neighbours was a "sunshine fantasy Australia" who "spoke to the national psyche – and gripped the world".MamaMia also published a list of notable actors who originate from the serial in an article prior to the release of epiosde 7073.
+Bastow stated that Neighbours was a "sunshine fantasy Australia" who "spoke to the national psyche – and gripped the world".
+MamaMia also published a list of notable actors who originate from the serial in an article prior to the release of episode 7073.
 They also included a list of top ten "most memorable" moments from the serial.
 A writer from the outlet promoted the anniversary by saying, "Neighbours turns 30 this week.
-That’s right, it's been three decades since the Aussie drama's humble beginnings as a Channel Seven soapie.
+That's right, it's been three decades since the Aussie drama's humble beginnings as a Channel Seven soapie.
 Today the show, which moved to Channel Ten in 1986, is one of just three shows in the Logies Hall of Fame.
 It's also Australia's longest running drama series, bringing with it an impressively long list of former cast members who have made it big in Hollywood or right here at home."

 Ratings

 The opening episode of the anniversary on 4 March 2015 was watched by 244,000 people in metro Australia, but failed to make the top 20 programmes watched for the evening.
 Ratings dropped to 207,000 viewers for the following episode, broadcast on 5 March 2015.
-In the UK, the first episode of the anniversary, episode 7073 was watched by 3.12 million people, making it the third most-watched programme on Channel 5 for the week and the fifteen most watched programme in the UK for the week.
+In the UK, the first episode of the anniversary, episode 7073, was watched by 3.12 million people, making it the third most-watched programme on Channel 5 for the week and the fifteenth most watched programme in the UK for the week.
 The next two episodes were watched by 6.37 million people.
 Episodes 7076 to 7081, which were broadcast from 23 to 27 March 2015, had a total viewership of 7.75 million.
 This placed Neighbours as the week's most-watched programme on Channel 5 and one of the most-watched in the UK.
 The final three episodes of the celebrations were watched by 5.16 million people in the UK, with the following episode which aired after anniversary's climax to Daniel and Amber's wedding, episode 7083, reaching a total of 1.74 million viewers.